yamneg96/YNMOVIES/README.md

 ```

 ---

-## 📜 License

-This project is for educational purposes.
-Made with ❤️ by JS
+Made with ❤️ by YN